DDTBOX/tutorials/DDTBox Documentation.md

 ###Creating a channel locations file

-A channel locations file is used for plotting the feature weights results of temporal decoding analyses.
+A channel locations file is used for plotting the feature weights results as a two-dimensional scalp map.
 Channel locations files can be created from the EEG structure in EEGLab by coping the EEG.chaninfo and EEG.chanlocs fields into a separate MATLAB file.

 A function for creating channel locations files from loaded EEGLab datasets is provided.
-Before using this function you must load an EEGLab dataset into the MATLAB workspace.
+Before using this function you must load an EEGLab dataset with channel locations information into the MATLAB workspace.
 Then, you can call the function as follows:
 <div>
 make_chanlocs_file(EEG, 'save_filepath', location at which the channel locations file will be saved)